imperialis/maker/README.md

    pip install -r requirements.txt

 4.**Set Up Video Directory**
-   Place your video file in the videos/ directory.
+   Create a videos Directory and place your video file in the videos/ directory.
 You can modify the video_paths list in the script to include the paths to your videos.
 5. **Run the Application**
    python gifmaker.py
 6. **Access the App**